catalinarp/SpeciesDelimitationTabularAcropora/README.md

 # Species delimitation in tabular <i>Acropora</i> from Sesoko Island (Okinawa, Japan)

 <b>Data from the submitted manuscript:</b> C. Ramírez-Portilla, A. H. Baird, P. F. Cowman, A. M. Quattrini, S. Harii, F. Sinniger, J. F. Flot, <i>Solving the coral species conundrum</i> (2021).
+Systematic Biology.

 All in the information in this repository corresponds to the supplementary information for the manuscript.
 To see a detailed description per item, check the corresponding README file in each folder: